 CMD ["executable", "param1", "param2"]

-The exec form invokes only the defined executable without a shell.
-Unless we set a shell like /bin/sh or /bin/bash to be the executable, the container doesn’t start a shell.
+The exec form invokes only the defined executable, without a shell.
+Unless we set a shell, like /bin/sh or /bin/bash, to be the executable, the container doesn’t start a shell.
 This resembles the way the exec command works.

 2.2.
 The Shell Form of the CMD Directive

-On the other hand, the shell form is closer to what we’d type on a terminal:
+In contrast, the shell form is closer to what we’d type on a terminal: